hennhen/Fluid-Dynamics-Lab/README.md

 # Fluid-Dynamics-Lab
-An Arduino project as an experiment apparatus that investigates industrial mixers and mixing efficiency.
+An Arduino project as an experiment apparatus that investigates mixing efficiency in an industrial mixer simulation.